With so many things fighting for your attention each day, do you ever feel like you are being pulled in many directions at once?

-When we lose our center, we get swept away and drift off into fantasy world — getting lost in negative and distracting thought patterns.
+When we lose our center, we get swept away and drift off into a fantasy world — getting lost in negative and distracting thought patterns.
 Being grounded is the opposite of being distracted.
-This is where we are able to experience life with clarity, control, energy, flexibility and peace.
+This is where we are able to experience life with clarity, control, energy, flexibility, and peace.

 When you find yourself around someone, maybe at the workplace or within the family who always manages to bring drama and negative energy to the environment, do you find yourself getting sucked in?
 Maybe these types of people trigger frustration, anger, or anxiety.

 These triggers can come from anywhere in your external world — traffic jams, lineups, relationships, finances, work, etc. These situations that make us feel anxious or unstable are often responsible for stealing our energy.
 Being grounded allows us to preserve our energy instead of giving it all away.

 The Grounding Energy

 In yogic traditions, the energy that corresponds to our connection and grounding to the earth is cultivated through the root chakra.
 This first energy center – located at the base of the spine – is where our body is connected to the universal source of life-sustaining energy.

 This represents a link to the earth through the natural force of gravity and is also associated with basic survival, strength, health, money, vitality, and groundedness.

 When we lose energy in the root chakra, we feel unstable and insecure with our surroundings or situation.

 A healthy root chakra means a strong connection to our inner rooted self; which, in turn, provides us with a secure home to experience life from.
 Without a strong, rooted foundation, little can be accomplished and other aspects of our life can become weak and unsatisfied.